Small Business Administration:

 The New River Gorge Regional Development Authority received $750,000 in loan fund recapitalization for their revolving loan fund as part of the Appalachian Regional Commission COVID relief investments.
 This additional funding will be awarded to businesses who have been suffering during the COVID-19 pandemic.
 To get the application process started, click here.

 Local Initiatives Support Corporation (one of the country’s largest social enterprises) and its partners are providing grants to small businesses during this challenging period.
-Grant applications for round 6 will be accepted beginning August 31, 2020.
+Grant applications for round 7 will be announced at a later date.
 This program supports small businesses and enterprises, especially those in under-served communities, including entrepreneurs of color, women and veteran owned businesses that often lack access to flexible, affordable capital.
 Applications will be reviewed based on criteria designed to prioritize particularly challenged businesses.
 For more information, click here.

 The HartBeat of Main Street Grant Program was created by the Hartford Small Business Insurance and Main Street America.
 This initiative is designed to support brick-and-mortar businesses as they enter the next phases of reopening across the country, while also helping to revitalize and strengthen older and historic Main Street and commercial districts.
 As an applicant, you may apply for any amount between $5,000 and $15,000 USD.
 Final awards will be determined on a case by case basis.
 For the most current information and to apply, visit https://www.mainstreet.org/howwecanhelp/hartbeat.